CapSen Robotics

 Pre Seed Round in 2024

 Journey Robotics is an aerospace engineering firm focused on developing automation tools designed to enhance the safety and efficiency of airline operations.
-The company aims to improve processes related to the loading, unloading, handling, and transport of passenger cargo.
-Currently, Journey Robotics is operating in stealth mode, indicating that it is in the early stages of its development and not yet publicly disclosing detailed information about its products or business strategies.
+The company aims to streamline processes related to loading, unloading, and handling passenger cargo, thereby improving overall operational efficacy within the aviation sector.
+Currently, Journey Robotics is operating in stealth mode, indicating a focus on research and development before a public launch of its innovative solutions.

 Phlux Technologies